AlexD4612/QuoteShow/README.md

-# QuoteShow
+# QuoteShow (Cat Show)
-Slide show but with Quotes
+A slide show with famous qoutes about cats.

 # Sources
 - clipart-libray.com